petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 Items 2.1 and 2.2 were actually not that easy to do, since the Python package was not installable.
+In the follow-on project
-I actually had to add the folders to `sys.path` to import the packages, and they used relative paths, so I had to change directories in order to load the correct data.
+I had to add the folder to `sys.path` to import the package, and since it used relative paths,
+I had to make the new code change directories in order to load the correct data.
 These are both not too difficult to fix though.

 First, we can make the Python package installable by